From April 2026, anyone keeping a primate privately will need a licence.

-The Institute of Licensing is running an awareness campaign on the new law that comes in effect in April 2026.
+The Institute of Licensing, in collaboration with Monkey World and the Jim Cronin Memorial Fund, is running an awareness campaign ahead of the new law coming into effect in April 2026.

 A press release, quotes, and media kit with visual assets are available for you to download and share.